DataDog/hiring-engineers/answers.md

 > $ sudo nano /etc/datadog-agnet/datadog.yaml

 This allowed me to edit my host tags, as seen in the image below.
 These tags allow me to better organize my metrics.
-The tags were able to reflect in the Datadog UI, under the “Host Map” section after a few minutes, but restarting the agent may resolve arising issues:
+The tags were reflected in the Datadog UI, under the “Host Map” section after a few minutes.
+Restart the agent to resolve potential issues with the following comand:

 > $ sudo service datadog-agent restart